 Number of training hours last year

 When assessing clock hours, use the hire date and calculate the total for the calendar year prior to the current calendar year.
+Staff who are currently enrolled in related fields of college coursework can have those completed hours applied to their annual training hours earned within the applicable training year.

 Director Experience: